 - Providing information only when users need it

 Many users expect some level of personalization from other online properties as well.
-Most website owners and developers are intimidated by the prospect, but personalization isn’t difficult.
+Most website owners and developers are intimidated by the prospect, but personalization isn’t tricky.
 You can:

 - Tailor your content based on the visitor’s location.
-For example, if you have visitors from New York City, show content and products that are available in NYC.
+For example, show content and products available in NYC if you have visitors from New York City.

 - Offer recommendations based on user behavior on your website.
 For example, if the user has placed an order for a particular product, show them related products to improve their shopping experience.